Exploring Relations among Fairness Notions in Discrete Fair Division: Proofs of Implications

 Hence, for every $\chat \in A_1$, we have $d_1(\chat) < \min_{c \in B_1 \cap C} d_1(c)$.
 Hence, $A_1 \cap C$ and $B_1 \cap C$ are disjoint, so $B_1 \cap C \subseteq A_2 \cap C$.
 Hence,

 which is a contradiction.
 Hence, it's not possible for $A$ to be MXS-fair to agent 1 but not EF1-fair to her. \end{proof}

 We will now show that every MXS allocation is also M1S when marginal values are \emph{doubly monotone}.
-We first define double monotonicity (\cref{defn:dbl-mono}).
-Then we state a simple observation on how EFX and EF1 are related.
-Finally, we use that as the basis for an iterative algorithm for computing an agent's M1S certificate using their MXS certificate.
+We first state a simple observation on how EFX and EF1 are related.
+Then we use that as the basis for an iterative algorithm for computing an agent's M1S certificate using their MXS certificate.